mikrono/tModLoaderWiki_kr_ko/Contributing-Localization.md

 Since you don't have the mod code, you'll have to leave this step up to the mod author, or follow the `New Translation Mod` steps below to make a temporary mod to test your changes.
 If you do, remember not to publish the mod.

 ### New Translation Mod
-To test a translation mod, fist make sure the original mod is enabled, then build and reload your mod in game.
+To test a translation mod, first make sure the original mod is enabled, then build and reload your mod in game.
 You should see your translations working.

 ***